dheerajpotula/design-patterns/README.md

 # Design Patterns

 ## Introduction

-The code examples in this project directory are just to serve as a practise exercise for learning design patterns.
+The code examples in this project directory are just to serve as a practice exercise for learning design patterns.
 While the core problems are from HeadFirst Design Patterns book, I have spring-ified and lombok-ified wherever appropriate.